ndau/commands/README.md

 ### Shutting it down

-Use `./kill.sh`.
+Use `./bin/kill.sh`.

 This will shut down any running tasks in the reverse order from which they were run.
 If a task doesn't shut itself down nicely, it will be killed.

 ### Reset

-To run with fresh databases, run `./reset.sh` before your next `./run.sh`.
+To run with fresh databases, run `./bin/reset.sh` before your next `./bin/run.sh`.

 ### Individual commands

-Both `run.sh` and `kill.sh` take an argument, which is the name of the task you wish to run or kill.
+Both `./bin/run.sh` and `./bin/kill.sh` take an argument, which is the name of the task you wish to run or kill.
 Valid task names are:

 * chaos_redis
 * chaos_noms